 DIRECT UNSUBSIDIZED (STAFFORD) LOANS

-Students on U.S. loans are only eligible for Unsubsidized Stafford Loans.
 An Unsubsidized Stafford Loan is a federally insured student loan that is not needs-based.
 The maximum annual loan amount is \$20,500 U.S. Interest accrues on this loan while you are attending school.

 DIRECT GRAD PLUS